 Consideration

-Cash, net of cash acquired \$ 19,087
+Cash, net of cash acquired \$ 19.087

 Total fair value of consideration transferred \$ 19,087

 Current assets \$ 1,151

 Property and equipment, including software developed for internal use 3,045

 Customer lists 6,100

 Current liabilities (325)

 Total identifiable net assets \$ 9,971

 Goodwill \$ 9,116

 Goodwill recognized in the acquisition of Form I-9 Compliance is deductible for tax purposes.
-The results of Form I-9 Compliance have been included in our Americas segment from the effective date of the acquisition.
+Results of operations have been included in the condensed consolidated financial statements of the Company's Americas segment since the effective date of the acquisition.